Jorge-Cano/User-Interface/README.md

 # User-Interface
-Client Facing Dashboard &amp; interface.
+Client Facing Dashboard &amp; Interface.

-This is a my live example on a custom build, GUI/Dashboard for a client facing application.
-For this example I will build a Social Media and Email Automation Dashboard to include basic Metrics, KPI's and Reporting as well as an Outline for Posts to be send in a Month view.
-It will not have a backend built this is just for the purpose of showcasing a UI.
+This is a my live example of a custom built GUI/Dashboard for a client facing application.
+For this example I will build a Social Media and Email Automation Dashboard to include basic Metrics, KPI's and Reporting as well as an Outline for Posts to be sent in a 30 day calendar view.
+It will not have a backend to store data, it will have seeded information for the purpose of showcasing a UI.

 <!-- Have .SCSS file Watch CSS
 Run this command in Bash: sass --watch css/style.scss:css/stylesheet.css -->